The Nuttiest Nutcracker: Plot

-On a snowy Christmas Eve, Marie (Debi Derryberry) and her brother Fritz (Derryberry) are home alone with their Uncle Drosselmeyer (Jim Cummings).
+On a snowy Christmas Eve, Marie and her brother Fritz are home alone with their Uncle Drosselmeyer.
 Marie and Fritz's parents are away for the night and Marie is dismayed at having to spend Christmas Eve without them.
 She then wishes for Christmas to go away forever.

-A group of anthropomorphic nuts, Colonel (Jeff Bennett), Mac (Cheech Marin), Sparkle (Desirée Goyette), Stash (Kevin Schon), and Gramps (Cummings), overhear her plight, but become relieved at the scene of Uncle Drosselmeyer giving his niece and nephew Christmas gifts: a cannon for Fritz and a nutcracker doll for Marie.
-The nuts believe that the doll may be their prince (Cam Clarke) and proceed to tell Little Pea (Tress MacNeille), the youngest of the nuts, the story of how the nutcracker prince's relationship with a princess cursed by a mouse queen had turned him into a wooden figure, revealing that only true love will break the spell.
+A group of anthropomorphic nuts, Colonel, Mac, Sparkle, Stash, and Gramps, overhear her plight, but become relieved at the scene of Uncle Drosselmeyer giving his niece and nephew Christmas gifts: a cannon for Fritz and a nutcracker doll for Marie.
+The nuts believe that the doll may be their prince and proceed to tell Little Pea, the youngest of the nuts, the story of how the nutcracker prince's relationship with a princess cursed by a mouse queen had turned him into a wooden figure, revealing that only true love will break the spell.
 Fritz takes the nutcracker from Marie.
 A chase up the ladder of the Christmas tree ensues, resulting in the doll falling hard to the floor.
 Upset by how "hurt" her nutcracker is, Marie turns Fritz away.
 She forgives her brother later in private, telling her nutcracker that out of all her gifts, she loves him the most.
 After kissing the doll on the lips, Marie becomes tired and falls asleep.

-The nuts fall asleep as well, unaware of being targeted by the mouse queen's son, Reginald (Jim Belushi).
+The nuts fall asleep as well, unaware of being targeted by the mouse queen's son, Reginald.
 He plans to steal the Christmas star on the top of the tree and take over the Christmas Kingdom.
 With his army of mice, he attempts to capture the nuts.
 The nuts fight toy soldiers, who prove no match against the mice.
 Mac stages a coup d'état with his own army of fruits and vegetables.
 The foods are eventually exhausted by fighting; Gramps is captured by three mice.
 Marie, awakened by the battle, sees her doll alive and fighting Reginald.
 Marie intervenes; Reginald is infatuated with her, but she brushes the mouse off her foot using the Christmas star.
 However, as the foods celebrate their victory, Marie is magically reduced to the nutcracker prince's height by Uncle Drosselmeyer.

 The foods inform Marie that without the Christmas star, Christmas will be "gone forever".
 Fortunately, Marie still has the star.
 They head into the Sugar Plum Fairy's kingdom to seek help in getting the star back on the tree.
 Just as the entourage reaches the fairy's castle, Reginald shows up and captures Marie.
 Imprisoned in the cheese foundry of Reginald's palace, Marie laments her failure to save Christmas and imagines herself slow dancing with the prince in a chapel to emotional music.
 She is then summoned by Reginald, who offers to marry her.
 She refuses, but eventually sympathizes with the mouse king after learning that no one has given him a single Christmas gift.